IdamLeibovitch/custom-tcp-digester/readme.txt

     * Device Messages (Types: 2, 11, 13): The Payload must be converted into a standardized JSON format representation of a "Device Message" and routed to a Device Message Queue.
     * Device Events (Types: 1, 3, 12, 14): The Payload should be routed directly to a Device Event Queue.

-in order to Test your service there is a c# project hare named message sender be running it it should send a few tcp packets to local host on port 5000 feal free to modify it if needed

 the solution should demonstrate a clean, well-structured, and easy to understand.